 - Give Me Your Heart Tonight – Shakin’ Stevens

 1987: US First Lady Nancy Reagan undergoes a modified radical mastectomy.

 1989: A powerful earthquake rocks San Francisco killing nine people and injuring hundreds.

-1991: Singer Tennessee Ernie Ford died of liver failure aged 72.
+1991: Singer Tennessee Ernie Ford dies of liver failure aged 72.

-1995: Sting’s former accountant Keith Moore was sentenced to six years in jail after being found guilty of embezzling £6 million from the singer’s 108 bank accounts.
+1995: Sting’s former accountant Keith Moore is sentenced to six years in jail after being found guilty of embezzling £6 million from the singer’s 108 bank accounts.

 1999: Heartbreak Hotel lyricist Thomas Durden dies aged 79.